emqxarchive/emqx-docs-en/source/bridge.rst

     ##  emqx_bridge internal number of message bytes used for batch
     bridge.emqx2.queue.batch_bytes_limit = 1000MB

     ## The path for placing replayq queue.
-If the item is not specified in the configuration, then replayq will run in `mem-only` mode and messages will not be cached on disk.
+If it is not specified, then replayq will run in `mem-only` mode and messages will not be cached on disk.
     bridge.emqx2.queue.replayq_dir = data/emqx_emqx2_bridge/

     ## Replayq data segment size